okstate-maps/guide-mosaic/index.md

 ![Batch](images/Batch.PNG)

 11. In the new pane, select the desired folder of files and click **OK**.
-It should toggle through the file and convert the images to Grayscale.
+It should toggle through the files and convert them into Grayscale images.

 12. Close Photoshop when finished.